TimRoith/AdversarialFlows/README.md

 * ``Flows.ipynb``: This notebook computes and visualizes the iterates of IFGSM and the minizing movement scheme.
 The optimizers are defined in ``flows.py``

+Furthermore, the file ``compute_diffs.py`` provides an executable script, computing the difference between IFGSM and the minimizing movement scheme for different initial vlaues.

 ## Citation